rish-16/Angelfire/README.md

 **What are context menus?**

-Context Menus are what show up when you right-click something on a webpage.
+A Context Menus is what shows up when you right-click something on a webpage.
 It usually contains actions that can be performed on the selected element.

 <img src="assets/context-menu.png" alt="c-menu" width="300px">